 After it was published as a serial in The Inter Ocean, Dracula was reprinted as a daily or weekly serial in at least three more newspapers across the US.
 It appeared as follows: US book publication

 After its serial publication, Dracula was first published in book form in the US by Doubleday & McClure Co., New York.
 According to a notice in the "Notes and News" section of the September 2, 1899 issue of The New York Times, New York, it was scheduled for publication in a "day or two."
 This book is a 378 page hardcover with a beige cloth cover stamped on the spine and front panel in black, tan and gold.

-Dracula was republished in an abridged version in the UK in 1901 by Archibald Constable and Company, Westminster.
+Dracula was republished in an abridged version in the UK by Archibald Constable and Company, Westminster.
+According to a short article in the "Miscellaneous" section of the May 3, 1901 issue of The Sheffield Daily Independent, Sheffield, "Mr. Bram Stoker's clever and thrilling vampire story, "Dracula," has just been added to Messrs.
+A. Constable and Co.'s sixpenny library of reprints."
 The publishers wanted to release a cheaper, easier to read version that would appeal to a wider range of people.
 As a result, the text was revised and reduced by approximately fifteen percent by Stoker himself.
 The book itself is a 144 page paperback with a white cover stamped on the spine, front panel and rear panel in blue.

 This novel is available as a: "Jonathan Harker's Journal" is available as a: It can also be purchased online as a: Early publication notice